PandaWood/Incode.Template/README.md

 Original URL http://texttemplate.codeplex.com/

 I've got it compiling and passing all tests (on mono too)...
-So it's probably good to go from here, but work to be done
+So it's probably good to go from here.